You-Wung/42_ft_printf/README.md

 # ft_printf

 This is a subject from 42.

+The code is evaluated at 100.

 Introduction
 The versatility of the printf function in C represents a great exercise in programming for